 This project is funded through a co-operative agreement between the Alaska Center for Conservation Science – Zoology Program and The Alaska Department of Fish and Game – Threatened, Endangered and Diversity Program

 The Zoology program at ACCS is currently involved in bat research throughout interior Alaska and is identifying a network of little brown myotis maternity colonies to monitor over the upcoming years.
-During summer 2016, we performed emergence counts and mist-netting surveys at six colonies along the Copper River basin.
+During the summers of 2016 and 2017, we performed emergence counts and mist-netting surveys at 16 colonies throughout interior Alaska.
 Additionally, we assisted home owners with building their own artificial bat roosts at three sites.
-We are currently on the hunt for maternity colonies along the Tanana River (Fairbanks to Delta Junction) to include in our 2017 study.
+During the 2018 season we will be expanding our study area to include Southeast Alaska and the Kenai Peninsula.

 In 2012, the Northern Bat Working Group was established to foster communication and collaboration amongst bat researchers in Alaska.
 The group currently has 75 members and is co-chaired by Karen Blejwas (ADF&G) and Jesika Reimer (ACCS).